Nition/UnityTerrainGrass/README.md

 Should work in Unity 4 and up, at least until they update the terrain system one day.
 Probably works in Unity 3 as well.

 - Make some built-in Unity terrain with grass.
-- Drop the two shaders anywhere in your Assets folder.
+- Drop the two shaders from this repo anywhere in your Assets folder.
 They'll automatically override the hidden default ones.
 - Press the Refresh button on the grass placing screen.

 ![Refresh button location.](https://raw.github.com/nition/UnityTerrainGrass/master/readme_refresh_button.png)